AbrahamRafa15/fun-facts/README.md

 This will open the template for any React project at [http://localhost:3000]http://localhost:3000.

 After that, you can access in any code editor to modify your project

+## Understanding `App.js`

+The `App.js` file is the main component that runs the app.
+It contains the logic for displaying the fun facts about animals and handling user interactions.
+Here's a brief overview:
+- The state is initialized with an empty message.
+- When an animal image is clicked, a random fun fact is displayed about the selected animal.
+- The `App.js` file uses React hooks like `useState` to manage the state of the application.

 ## Available Scripts